groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ots-to-xlsm.md

         - icon: "far fa-file-OTS"
           title: " About OTS File Format"
           content: |
-            A file with .ots extension is an OpenDocument Spreadsheet Template file that is created with the Calc application software included in Apache OpenOffice.
-Calc application software is the similar to Excel available in Microsoft Office.
-OTS file format is used to create templates that contain predefine settings related to styles, font, data, spreadsheet layout, and formatting.
-OTF files have mime-type application/vnd.oasis.opendocument.spreadsheet-template.
-These template files can be used as a starting point to generate and save actual data files that are saved in ODS file format.
-OTS files can be used with applications such as OpenOffice and LibreOffice.
+            OTS is a spreadsheet template in OpenDocument format.
+OTS files are used to create ODS files with same styling and formatting.

           link: "https://docs.fileformat.com/spreadsheet/ots/"

     format:
         # format loop
-        - icon: "far fa-file-XLSM"
+        - icon: "far fa-file-excel"
           title: " About XLSM File Format"
           content: |
             Files with XLSM extension is a type of Spreasheet files that support Macros.
 From application point of view, a Macro is set of instructions that are used for automating processes.
 A macro is used to record the steps that are performed repeatedly and facilitates performing the actions by running the macro again.
 Macros are programmed with Microsoft's Visual Basic for Applications (VBA) from within the Excel Workbook using the Visual Basic Editor and can be run/debug directly from there.